kitschpatrol/yanki-obsidian/README.md

 ### Network use

-By default, the Yanki Obsidian plugin sends the content and linked media assets of any Obsidian notes in the [watched folders](#watched-folder-list) you've specified to the Anki desktop application via local loopback networking.
+By default, the Yanki plugin sends the content and linked media assets of any Obsidian notes in the [watched folders](#watched-folder-list) you've specified to the Anki desktop application via local loopback networking.

 From there, both Anki and Obsidian may send this data on to other networks, such as the [AnkiWeb](https://ankiweb.net/about) synchronization service or [Obsidian Sync](https://obsidian.md/sync).
 Please see AnkiWeb's [terms](https://ankiweb.net/account/terms) and [privacy policy](https://ankiweb.net/account/privacy), and Obsidian's [terms](https://obsidian.md/terms) and [privacy policy](https://obsidian.md/privacy) for more details.

-If ["remote" asset syncing](#sync-media-assets) is enabled, Yanki Obsidian will fetch the headers for any linked media URLs in your flashcard notes to detect changes.
+If ["remote" asset syncing](#sync-media-assets) is enabled, Yanki will fetch the headers for any linked media URLs in your flashcard notes to detect changes.

 Network communication is implemented with Obsidian's [request APIs](https://docs.obsidian.md/Reference/TypeScript+API/requestUrl).

 ### File access

-Yanki Obsidian will only access files outside of your vault when they're explicitly linked as absolute paths inside your flashcard notes.
+Yanki will only access files outside of your vault when they're explicitly linked as absolute paths inside your flashcard notes.
 It needs to access these files to check them for changes via a temporary content hash, and for asset syncing.

-When [asset syncing](#sync-media-assets) syncing is enabled, the Yanki Obsidian plugin aggregates paths to any asset files linked in your flashcard notes — some of which could be absolute paths to files _outside_ of your local vault on your local filesystem, or links to files on remote servers.
+When [asset syncing](#sync-media-assets) syncing is enabled, the Yanki plugin aggregates paths to any asset files linked in your flashcard notes — some of which could be absolute paths to files _outside_ of your local vault on your local filesystem, or links to files on remote servers.
 These paths and assets may be passed on to other networks, as described in the [Network use](#network-use) section.

 File access is implemented with Obsidian's [vault APIs](https://docs.obsidian.md/Reference/TypeScript+API/Vault).

 ### Local logging

-For debugging purposes, Yanki Obsidian maintains simple local counters of how many notes have been synced successfully.
-Yanki Obsidian doesn't send these statistics anywhere, and they are accessible to you in the [Advanced](#advanced-settings) section of the plugin's setting tab.
+For debugging purposes, Yanki maintains simple local counters of how many notes have been synced successfully.
+Yanki doesn't send these statistics anywhere, and they are accessible to you in the [Advanced](#advanced-settings) section of the plugin's setting tab.

 ## Background

 ### Implementation notes

-The Yanki Obsidian plugin is built on [`yanki`](https://github.com/kitschpatrol/yanki), a command line tool and TypeScript library that handles all the Markdown wrangling and communication with Anki.
+The Yanki plugin is built on [`yanki`](https://github.com/kitschpatrol/yanki), a command line tool and TypeScript library that handles all the Markdown wrangling and communication with Anki.
 All functionality not specifically related to Obsidian is managed under the [`yanki`](https://github.com/kitschpatrol/yanki) project repository, including extensive automated tests and additional documentation.

 If you want to sync Markdown like the Yanki plugin does from outside of Obsidian, the stand-alone [`yanki`](https://github.com/kitschpatrol/yanki) CLI tool and TypeScript library implements all of the same core features (plus a few extras).
-Using the `yanki` CLI tool directly will not interfere with syncing from the Yanki Obsidian plugin.
+Using the `yanki` CLI tool directly will not interfere with syncing from the Yanki plugin.

 The [`yanki`](https://github.com/kitschpatrol/yanki) CLI tool and library is built on top of [`yanki-connect`](https://github.com/kitschpatrol/yanki-connect), which is a layer of TypeScript over the [Anki-Connect](https://foosoft.net/projects/anki-connect/) API.